 Co-operate on risk-based customs control and sharing of relevant information that contributes to improved risk management and security of the supply chains, facilitation of legitimate trade and safety and security of goods imported, exported or in transit;

 Strengthen dialogue on the fight against fraud to prevent illegal trade, including in excisable products, particularly through enhanced cooperation in the framework of the Protocol on Mutual Administrative Assistance in Customs Matters;

-Consider the prospect of mutual recognition of Authorised Economic Operator system as envisaged by the Association Agreement.
+Training and building up capacity aimed at sustainable implementation of the digital customs environment.

-3.4.5 Rules of Origin
+2.5.5 Rules of Origin

-Medium-term priorities
+Short-term priorities

-Implement the provisions of the Pan-Euro-Mediterranean Convention, especially in the field of proofs of origin (issuance and verification, compliance with the rules of origin) and customs cooperation.
+Implement the provisions of the revised (transitional) Pan-Euro-Mediterranean Convention, including in the field of proofs of origin (issuance and verification, compliance with the rules of origin) and customs cooperation.

-3.4.6 Establishment, Trade in Services and Electronic Commerce
+2.5.6 Establishment, Trade in Services and Electronic Commerce